yilun917/PID_Controllter/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

+## Gain Tunning Explained

+P gain is used to directly correct the error.
+I gain is used to correct the accumulated error, while D gain can help stablize the vehicle.
+The PID gains are set to be [0.2, 0, 5.5].
+Any smaller P will make the vehicle unable to successfully turn some corners.
+Larger P cases instability.
+The D is set by try and error(manual tunning), and turned out to be about 5.5.
+As to the I gain, due to the slow speed at the very beginning, even a small I gain could case the cte increase rapidly, thus, make the system instable.
+So, I is chosen to be 0.

+Beside the PD controller for steering, I also implemented a simple P controller for the throttle.
+In order for the controller to promptly control the vehicle, the P gain is set at a relatively high value of 1.5.
+Thus, in situation that corners, it will reduce the speed rapidly.

+With both the steering and throttle controller, the vehicle can drive safely at a relatively high speed.
+Sometime, the speed can reach 60mph.
+However, due to some unknown reason, the vehicle eventually becomes unstable after 5+ laps.
+Possibly because of the lack of I gain, the error will build up internally.
+But, for the purpose of this project, it should successfully satisfy the rubric.

+A demo can be found in the root of the directory.

 ## Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to